 The gold standard of sleep tracking is the laboratory polysomnogram, which monitors your sleep behaviors very closely and accurately.
 But with today’s new devices and technologies on the market, there are more at home options to consider before undergoing a lab sleep test.

-Our suggestion for the best sleep tracker available is the SleepScore Max.
+If you haven’t checked out the SleepScore app, or our premiere product, SleepScore Max, we recommend learning more.
 This device is the world’s first non-contact sleep system that helps you analyze and improve your sleep from the very first night.
-Using advanced bio-motion technology, the SleepScore Max monitors your sleep by measuring your breathing and physical movements, while also recording the light, noise, and temperature conditions in your room.
-It easily syncs with your smartphone through an app that offers features and advice to help you sleep better.
+Using advanced bio-motion technology, SleepScore technology monitors your sleep by measuring your breathing and physical movements to determine what your nightly sleep looks like.
 Upon waking, it analyzes your sleep results against averages for your age and gender and then provides a daily SleepScore and tailored feedback and suggestions on how to improve your sleep.

 This technology is a welcome addition to the sleep world.
 Scientists are always learning and improving on the body of sleep science data.
 By tracking your day to day patterns of when you fall asleep and when you wake up, you can gain a real understanding of how your biological clock is running and if you need to reset it or not.
 By taking the time to investigate your sleep world, you’re taking the right steps to getting better rest.